sbotman/spac/README.md

 Let's take a simple ftp service as an example.
 We configure ftp access (port 21) based on security group and ip restrictions.
 We configure spac to check the port 21 internally and open port 9000 for the world.
-We configure the route 53 health-checks to check spac on port 9000
+We configure the route 53 health-checks to check ftp via spac on port 9000

 ```
                     +-----------------+        +----------------------+